-This house cares for children in two main play rooms, one of which is located upstairs and the other is downstairs.
+This house cares for children in one main play room.
 Practitioners prepare children for school and build on children’s confidence, self-esteem and independence.

-Practitioners use the Statutory Framework and Practice Guidance for the Early Years Foundation Stage to support children’s learning, growth and development and to provide high quality childcare and education to all children.
+Practitioners use Development Matters Non-statutory curriculum guidance for the Early Years Foundation Stage (EYFS) to support children’s learning, growth and development and to provide high quality childcare and education to all children.

 Children explore with open ended resources, such as boxes, tubes and other recyclable materials.
 Children are supported to share their thoughts, ideas and thinking through art, music, movement, dance, role-play and design and technology.
 Materials and resources are offered to reflect the children’s individual interests.

 Children experience a rich language environment that supports their communication and literacy.
 This is achieved through quality interaction, voice play and story making activities which also supports the letters and sounds framework.
 Practitioners use Makaton to support communication and language development.

 We become involved with the local community with various group activities such as visiting the Bath Spa library and Refectory, walking to the farm shop in Newton St Loe, visiting the local park, walking to the local village church.

 The nursery garden has a protective surface area, a large grass and bark area and a tarmac area.
 The outdoor space is well equipped with climbing and balancing apparatus, large scale building blocks, swings, a large sandpit and open ended resources.